bt3gl/building_blog/content/csaw-ctf-2014-forensics-200-obscurity.md

     2. Open it in any PDF viewer.

-    3. CTRL+A (select all the contend).
+    3. CTRL+A (select all the content).

     4. You see the flag!

 ![cyber](http://i.imgur.com/b03EehK.png)

-OK, we were luck.
+OK, we were lucky.
 Keep reading if you think this was too easy.